Ayan1311819/Machine_Learning/GAN/Readme.md

 # Main objective

-The main objective is to just understand autoencoder networks.
+The main objective is to just understand a basic adversarial network.

 # Dataset